djipco/surface-scanmeister/README.md

 GET  /api/events
 ```

+`GET /api/about` returns package metadata, including the version from `package.json`.
+The web client
+uses it to display the same version in the normal and Guerilla interfaces.

 Local browser access to the web client is allowed without a password when connecting from
 `localhost`, `127.0.0.1`, or `::1`.
 Remote access to the web client requires HTTP Basic Auth.